mingatgithub/ech2o-iso/Documentation/source/Setup.rst

 the same structure of the ascii file using 8 bit characters, 32 bit signed integers, and 32 bit signed floats.

-Eight climate variables are needed to run , each in its own binary file. expects the data in the files to be in some specific units.
+Eight climate variables are needed to run |ech2o|-iso, each in its own binary file. expects the data in the files to be in some specific units.
 Table 2 lists the eight needed climate variables and the corresponding units in which the data must be provided.
-If water isotope tracking is activated, the corresponding climate inputs must be provided (Table 2).
+If water isotope or chloride tracking is activated, the corresponding climate inputs must be provided (Table 2).

 **Table 2.** Variables and associated units of climate forcings used by |ech2o|-iso.